Staffordshire University Professional Doctorate in Clinical Psychology

 The academic referee must be able to comment on your academic ability.
 This person should be from an academic institution at which you have studied and who has direct experience of your academic performance.
 If your most recent academic experience was more than five years prior to application, you may provide an alternative reference.
 However, this person must be appropriately skilled to comment on your ability to manage the academic requirements of Doctoral study (for example, a Consultant Psychologist or Psychiatrist).
 The reason for choosing an alternative referee in this instance must be included in the Personal Statements section of your application.

 The experience referee must have direct experience of and be able to comment on your performance in a relevant clinical (or research if appropriate) context.
 This reference must be from your most recent experience or current employer.
 If this is not possible, you must include the reason for this in the Personal Statements section of your application.

 Any application received not conforming to this guidance will not be considered further.
 References will be checked as part of our screening process.

 Course staff, clinical psychologists from within Shropshire and Staffordshire, and service users/carers all participate in the selection process.
-Applicants who meet the minimum GBC, reference, academic and experience criteria for entry will need to undertake screening during March 2021 (week commencing 1 March 2021).
+Applicants who meet the minimum GBC, reference, academic and experience criteria for entry will need to undertake screening during February 2022 (week commencing 28 February 2022).
 We will provide candidates with details of the screening test once all applications have been received.
 We rank scores and select people for interview.
 We interview on a ratio of three people for each place we can offer.

 We recruit to the values of the NHS Constitution.
 This influences our selection criteria and especially the values we are seeking to be demonstrated in both your application and interview, which we view as essential in any individual involved in working with service users.